Department of Recreation and Leisure Studies

 The minimum number of credits required for the minor in nature tourism: 18.

 Students seeking the minor in nature tourism must complete the following courses:

 |ESP 101/102 Fundamentals of Environmental Science with Laboratory||4|

 |REC 218 Emergency Medical Response with Focus on Wilderness Application*||3|

 |Elective Courses (3-4 credits)|

 |ESP 101/102 Fundamentals of Environmental Science with Lab||4|

 |REC 367 Adventure Based Counseling||3|

-*Recreation and leisure studies majors can only substitute REC 218 Wilderness Emergency Response for CON 216 Emergency Response if they are enrolled in the nature tourism minor and have completed either ESP 110 or ESP 101K and 102K.
-In addition, recreation and leisure studies majors may not take REC 234 Outdoor Recreation Leadership as a REC general elective.
-This course may be taken in addition to the requirements of their degree.
+*Recreation and leisure studies majors can only substitute REC 218 Emergency Medical Response with Focus on Wilderness Application for REC 216 Emergency Response if they are enrolled in the nature tourism minor and have completed either ESP 223 or ESP 101/102.